opconWizard/opcon-docs/docs/reference/Operations-File-Transfer-Messages.md

   Message packets arrived out of sequence                                                                                             Log error: Packet number error.
 Previous: \<previous packet number\> Received: \<received packet number\>FTAGENT aborts.
   The data type specified for the destination file does not match the data type for the existing file.
 Log error: Data type mismatch for appended file.
 Spec: \<specified data type\> File: \<File data type\>FTAGENT aborts.
   A message type other than 020, 022, 023, 024, 028, or 029 was received by the \*SMA/FTAGENT program from the File Transfer server   Log error: File: Undefined msg type \<msg header\>FTAGENT aborts.
   The \*SMA/FTAGENT program attempted to place a job status message in the \*SMA/OUTBOUND/FILE, but was unable to do so.
-Log error: Can\'t write to SAM. \<first 132 characters of the status message\>FTAGENT aborts.
+Log error: Can't write to SAM. \<first 132 characters of the status message\>FTAGENT aborts.
   An unsupported Common Character Set designation was received.
 Log error: Invalid CommonCharSet \<CommonCharSet\>FTAGENT aborts.

   : MCP SMA File Transfer Error Messages